autolab/autolab.github.io/_drafts/making-backend-scalable.markdown

 author: Ilter Canberk

 tags: [autolab, community, backend, scalability]

 ---

 # Making Autolab's Backend Scalable #

-Tango is the back-end service that receives grading jobs from Autolab's front-end, puts them in a job queue and assign these jobs to the available containers that are responsible of running the grading scripts.
+Tango is the back-end service that receives grading jobs from Autolab's front-end, puts them in a job queue, and assigns them to available containers for grading.
+Tango came across larger work-loads and huge files as Autolab got more popular this semester.

 ![Tango's initial Architecture]({{site-url}}/assets/redis1.png)
+_Diagram 1: Initial Tango architecture with in-memory job queue_

-As Autolab gained more adoption, we started to come across larger work-loads and autograders containing huge files.
-The existing monolithic model was not giving us the necessary flexibility to deal with these cases and was prone to crashes that caused system-wise restarts.
-Therefore we decided to improve our architecture to not rely on an in memory queue and contain different processes for putting and getting jobs from the queue.
+The existing monolithic model with a single process and an in-memory queue limited the scalability and was prone to crashes that caused the jobs to disappear.
+Therefore we decided to improve our architecture by switching to multi-process model with a persistent queue.

 ## Persistent Memory Model using Redis

-Job queue being stored in-memory was the biggest block in front of making the system robust.
-We want to store this data on an independent system and make it *persistent*
+The in-memory job queue was the barrier to making the system robust.
+We want to store jobs on an independent system and make it *persistent*

 ![Tango's initial Architecture]({{site-url}}/assets/redis2.png)

-In this persistent memory model, even if Tango  dies and restarts again it will keep the same job queue.
-We could even spin up multiple instances of Tango and they can all work at the same time, using the same queue (with couple problems which I will mention in the next section).
+In this persistent memory model, even if Tango restarts it will keep the same job queue.
+We could even spin up multiple instances of Tango and they can all work concurrently, sharing the same queue (with a couple problems which I will mention in the next section).

 ### Choice of Redis